What To Expect From 'I'll Be Gone In The Dark'

-HBO’s new docuseries I’ll Be Gone In The Dark is more than a true crime show.
+HBO’s new docuseries I’ll Be Gone In The Dark (airing on Sky Atlantic in the UK) is more than a true crime show.
 While it does follow a cold case that took decades to solve, it simultaneously tells the story of Michelle McNamara, the author and “citizen detective” whose work helped authorities find the Golden State Killer after years of searching for his true identity.

 McNamara ran a blog, True Crime Diary, where she reviewed and shared information with her readers about breaking news and unsolved cases.
 One night, she learned about the Golden State Killer (the name she originated for the East Area Rapist who committed multiple crimes in California in the 1970s and ‘80s) and later wrote an article for the LA Magazine about her findings so far.
 From there, McNamara landed a book deal and her true crime novel “I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer” is the basis for the HBO show.
 McNamara died in 2016, before her book was finished, due to a mixture of medications and an undiagnosed heart condition.
 The final chapters were completed after her widower, actor Patton Oswalt (who also serves as executive producer), contacted researcher Paul Haynes and writer Billy Jensen to put together McNamara's research.